lucaferranti/DedekindCutArithmetic.jl/docs/src/91-developer.md

 If this is the first time you work with this repository, follow the instructions below to clone the repository.

-1. Fork this repo
+1. Fork this repository
-2. Clone your repo (this will create a `git remote` called `origin`)
+2. Clone your fork (this will create a `git remote` called `origin`)
-3. Add this repo as a remote:
+3. Add the original repository as a remote:

    ```bash
    git remote add upstream https://github.com/lucaferranti/DedekindCutArithmetic.jl